GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/Before the HOL.md

 **To ensure you can begin the course delivery on-time, you must take the following step at least 5-hours prior to the course start time:**

-    **Run the Azure resource template -- The Application Service Environment can take more than 90-minutes to create**
+> **NOTE** The Application Service Environment (ASE) and Web Application Firewall (WAF) can take more than 90-minutes to create depending on the load in the region

 ## Before the hands-on lab